tannerdolby/eleventy-plugin-metagen/README.md

 ## Shorthand Nunjucks Usage

-To turn the shortcode into a one-liner, you can define an object with the required key/value pairs and supply the shortcode with a single parameter.
+To turn the shortcode into a one-liner, you can define an object in front matter, global data or another data source with the required key/value pairs and supply the shortcode with a single parameter.

 ```nunjucks
 ---